dpham-ch/protobuff-malli/README.md

 # Plan

-1. Download the content of https://github.com/davidpham87/clojure_base_template as a zip and copy all the files except for .git and README.md

 2. Rewrite the read me file with the following content (make it professional, open, but concise).

 3. Constraints: the library needs to run in babashka (only clojure code, no Java or JavaScript or command line).